 Of course, with the LEGO Batman Movie being a family movie, Galifianakis wasn’t exactly in a position to get his teeth into the dark and twisted psyche of Arthur Fleck.

 Everything is awesome!
-Best feel-good movies
+LEGO movies ranked

 But as kid’s movies go, his performance was pretty entertaining, if not for the film’s thinly-veiled jibes at Batman and Joker’s homoerotic tendencies alone.

 He does the job satisfactorily, and that’s really all you can ask for.
 There isn’t a lot of depth to the character, but the show isn’t about him — it’s about Harley Quinn.
 It’s a performance that won’t go down in history, but that’s better than going down in history for the wrong reasons.
+For more on Tudyk, you can read everything we know about Harley Quinn season 4.

 We’ve only seen glimpses of Barry Keoghan’s depiction of the Joker thus far — but nobody can deny that they’re promising.